What have you heard from former Calculus students? That it's a challenging course?

 When it came time to take the Calculus final exam, she dreaded going back to review limits.
 She felt confident about derivatives and integrals but that first Calculus topic was tricky for her.

 We went through the concepts at a slower pace and I explained limits from multiple perspectives.
 See the graphic organizer below for more clarity.

 Lauren became more confident in identifying which method to use to evaluate a limit.
 She figured out when to use each of the analytical methods (described in this video!), and even reviewed some of the key Algebra skills needed for the methods.
-She recognized with limits graphically, and remembered to check limits from both the left side and right side to verify that they match.
+She recognized with limits graphically that she needed to check from both the left side and right side to verify that they match.

 She ended up earning an A on her final exam.
 Limits weren't going to stop her from reaching her "limit" in Calculus.

 The same success story can be yours!
 In fact, you can start out successfully by acing your first Calculus test.